Skip to main content

 Agent Deployment

-The agent package (packages/agent/) is a Fastify-based bot service that provides Telegram integration for the Green Goods protocol.
-It handles work submission via chat, blockchain interactions, and IPFS uploads.
+The agent package (packages/agent/) is a Hono-based bot and API service that provides Telegram integration for the Green Goods protocol.
+It handles work submission via chat, blockchain interactions, public browser APIs, and Pinata signed upload URLs.

 Deployment Checklist